tommy-mor/networks/README.md

 But the assignment was fun, really enjoyed the emulator making it easy, and balancing different tradeoffs trying to design a new protocol.

 The hardest part (with my QUIC-like scheme was getting the window right..)

+Also, getting graalvm to compile my program was a bit of a headache but not too bad